GaudiumDevelopment/cerberus/README.md

-# cerberus Project
+# Cerberus Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+Quarkus application based off of zanzibar.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+# Packaging and running

-## Running the application in dev mode
+### Running the application in dev mode

 You can run your application in dev mode that enables live coding using: